Fuzhou–Pingtan railway

-The Fuzhou–Pingtan railway is a railway line in China.
+The Fuzhou–Pingtan railway is a railway line in Fujian Province, China.
 It opened on 26 December 2020.

 The railway is the first to serve Pingtan Island, which it accesses via the Pingtan Strait Road-Rail Bridge.
 It is part of Beijing–Taipei high-speed rail corridor.

 History

 Construction began on 31 October 2013.

 Stations

 The line has the following stations: